plenteum/wallet-service-ha/README.md

 ### Event - *synced*

-This event is fired when walletd is fully synchronized with the network.
+This event is fired when wallet-service is fully synchronized with the network.

 ```javascript
 wallet.on('synced', () => {